 Brad’s newest product, Anabolic Again, is designed specifically for males.
-Sorry ladies.

 Ladies, don’t be scared off by the cover of the book, this diet doesn’t discriminate, it’s for everyone.

-Check back to this page from time to time.
 My recommendations will inevitably shift as my opinions evolve.
 For now, these are the products with the biggest bang for your buck.

 Cheers to your success…